Has Technology Taken Over Your Home?

 —WILLIAM POWERS, author, Hamlet's BlackBerry

 "It's not too late!
 You can rescue your children from their technology and help them learn why and how to be social.
 Without social skills, they'll be miserable, lonely, confused, angry, misled, depressed, unfulfilled.
 You know it's a huge issue today and I'm glad you're concerned.
-In Growing Up Social, Chapman and Pellicane share ideas that will equip you to have instructive conversations with your kids and make realistic and significant changes so they willingly decrease their screen time and confidently increase their friend time."
+In Screen Kids, Chapman and Pellicane share ideas that will equip you to have instructive conversations with your kids and make realistic and significant changes so they willingly decrease their screen time and confidently increase their friend time."

 — KATHY KOCH, founder and president of Celebrate Kids, Inc., and author of Finding Authentic Hope and Wholeness and How Am I Smart? and coauthor of No More Perfect Kids